Tommy O's Northern Stars Playhouse

-Hazelhurst Town Park, located on Yawkey Street next to the Town Hall, offers a paved tennis court, a ball diamond, a playground and a picnic area.
+Hazelhurst Town Park, located on Yawkey Street next to the former Town Hall, offers a paved tennis court, a ball diamond, a playground and a picnic area.

-Lake Katherine Beach Park, located on Onieda Street, offers a playground, a swimming area with an on-duty lifeguard from Memorial Day to Labor Day, a public boat landing, picnic areas and a covered pavilion.
+Lake Katherine Beach Park, located on Oneida Street, offers a playground, a swimming area with an on-duty lifeguard from Memorial Day to Labor Day, a public boat landing, picnic areas and a covered pavilion.

 For more information about these parks, contact the Town of Hazelhurst.